21 Health & Well-Being Books That Are Must-Reads For This Year

 Drawing on decades of clinical and personal experience, world-renowned child psychiatrist Harold Koplewicz, M.D., shares a smart, comprehensive guide for raising resilient children.
 His advice focuses on ways parents can build a solid foundation for kids to grow and develop independence—without overparenting.

-The Scaffold Effect: Raising Resilient, Self-Reliant, and Secure Kids In An Age Of Anxiety by Harold Koplewicz, M.D.
+The Scaffold Effect: Raising Resilient, Self-Reliant, and Secure Kids in an Age of Anxiety by Harold Koplewicz, M.D.

 The Pegan Diet

-In The Pegan Diet, functional medicine doctor and mbg collective member Mark Hyman, M.D. outlines a food-is-medicine approach to nutrition.
+In The Pegan Diet, functional medicine doctor and mbg Collective member Mark Hyman, M.D., outlines a food-is-medicine approach to nutrition.
 He takes the best of both Paleo and plant-based eating styles to create a diet that's thoughtfully designed to benefit your body, mind, and the planet.

 The Pegan Diet: 21 Practical Principles for Reclaiming Your Health in a Nutritionally Confusing World by Mark Hyman, M.D.